belak/gitdir/README.md

   defaults to `:2222`.
 - `GITDIR_LOG_READABLE` - A true value if the log should be human readable
 - `GITDIR_LOG_DEBUG` - A true value if debug logging should be enabled
+- `GITDIR_ADMIN_USER` - The name of an admin user which the server will ensure exists on startup.
+- `GITHUB_ADMIN_PUBLIC_KEY` - The contents of a public key which will be added to the admin user on startup.

 ### Runtime Config